 Barring a few exceptions, repeated appearances in the postseason on good teams do eventually bring a player with great temperament a championship or two, or even more.

-So, it should be no surprise that LeBron James, for whom the 2020 Finals are his ninth championship series in 10 years, including eight straight from 2011 to 2018.
+So, it should be no surprise that LeBron James, for whom his most recent championship in 2020 was his ninth Finals series in 10 years, including eight straight from 2011 to 2018.

 Three-time NBA Champion, James is the only active player in the top 10 of this list.
-Game 6 of the 2020 NBA Finals will be his 260th playoff game - going past Derek Fisher for the most in postseason history.
+Game 6 of the first-round series against the Phoenix Suns of the 2021 postseason was his 266th career postseason game.

 Here's a look at the top 10 players on the most postseason games played list: